About Hero Canine Consulting

 Silke Wittig, BA, CPDT-KSA, CBCC-KA, CNWI

-Silke Wittig is the owner of HeRo Canine Consulting LLC, a professional dog training and behavior consulting business in Bloomsburg, PA.
-Silke currently offers one-one-one customized training and behavior modification programs in the Central Susquehanna area, K9 Nose Work® group classes in Bloomsburg, Danville, Lewisburg and Williamsport, as well as educational programs on dog-related topics for the community.
+Silke Wittig is the owner of HeRo Canine Consulting LLC, a professional, independently certified dog training and behavior consulting business in Bloomsburg, PA.
+Silke currently offers one-one-one customized Pups ‘n Teens, Pet Manners training and Behavior Modification programs in Columbia, Montour and Northumberland county, K9 Nose Work® group classes in Bloomsburg, PA, as well as educational programs on dog-related topics for the community.

 Silke can be reached at email@example.com or 570-458-5749

 Dog training and behavior modification is still an unregulated and unlicensed industry in the US, and ANYONE can call themselves a dog trainer or behaviorist.

 So how can you "separate the wheat from the chaff"?
 By asking lots of questions BEFORE you employ one!